amandafrench/frankenreads/wp-content/plugins/table-sorter/readme.txt

 For complete documentation and demo, please visit <a href="http://wpreloaded.com/table-sorter" target="_blank">WP Table Sorter</a>  plugin support page.

+**NOTE** This plugin works at code level hence do not provide any settings or options page.

 Happy coding!

 == Installation ==